jojokarlin/Git_DRI_Jan_2017/gitpull.md

-#Making a copy of a repo to work on locally
+#Making a copy of a GitHub repo to work on locally
 ## Cloning

 A **clone** is a local copy of a repository.